dougdonohoe/build-timeout/README.md

 to the need to use QEMU emulation for the non-`amd64` architectures.
 Builds that take over an hour fail during the push step at the end.
 This repository demonstrates the problem using `sleep` in the build step.

+There is a work-around, described below, that hints at the source of the problem.
+It seems that the `buildx` builder is allocating tokens when it starts up, and those have an hour expiration (at least on GCP Cloud Build).
+The work-around restarts the builder before doing push actions.

 ## Error

 Long-running `docker buildx` builds in GCP Cloud Build timeout with this error when pushing at end of build: